Best daily deals

 How does the Jabra Elite 3 sound?

 The Jabra Elite 3 (cyan) actually follows our target curve (pink) quite closely.
 There’s a little more bass emphasis than we generally look for, but otherwise, the earbuds output nicely emphasized highs and mids.
-This measurement comes from the default Neutral EQ preset, but in the app, you can pick between easy-to-parse options like Bass boost, Treble boost, and Speech, as well as the more nebulous Energize and Smooth presets.
+This measurement comes from the default Neutral EQ preset, but in the app, you can pick between easy-to-parse options like Bass boost, Treble boost, and Speech, as well as the more nebulous Energize and Smooth preset.
 There’s no way to create a custom EQ profile in Jabra’s app for the Elite 3.

 Lows, mids, and highs

 Music of most genres should sound pretty nice coming through the Jabra Elite 3.
 Listening to Beside April by BADBADNOTGOOD, pretty much every instrument sounds quite nice, from the crash of the cymbal to the organ sounds that harmonize with the rhythm guitar.
-The added bass emphasis makes the reverberations of the kick drum and the bass guitar linger a little louder than it feels like they should, but not so much that it makes anything else difficult to hear.
+The added bass emphasis makes the reverberations of the kick drum and the bass guitar linger a little louder than they feel like they should, but not so much that it makes anything else difficult to hear.

 Can you use the Jabra Elite 3 for phone calls?